k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 1. __{Logical Unit Name}, contains all the Logical Unit table names and data per instance; each table holds:

-   1.1 __iid + Logical Unit table original PK as the PostgreSQL table's primary key.
+   1.1 __iid + Logical Unit table's original PK as the PostgreSQL table's primary key.

 2. {Logical Unit Name}, contains views on all the Logical Unit tables for Fabric's internal use.